 They are the only winery we know of in Napa offering a “Bottle a Barrel” program.
 For a set price per bottle – you can reserve a day (well in advance and typically a Saturday) with Kirk and he will oversee the production of one barrel of wine (this is 24 cases).
 The wine will then be bottled and will be yours to take home.
 Group sizes for these events are usually in the 30-40 range but do vary in size.
 A number of corporate planners have used this program for their clients or teams.

-To join their wine club or for more information visit their website: www.reidfamilyvineyards.com
+To join their wine club, to schedule a tasting or for more information visit their website: www.reidfamilyvineyards.com